tsao-chi/tsao-chi/README.md

 - :smiling_face_with_three_hearts: Working on [`The Aya Prover`](https://github.com/aya-prover/aya-dev).
-- :fire: Trying to build an new projection on social media.
+- :fire: Trying to build a new projection on social media.
 - Legacy projection: https://github.com/zaoqi

 Pronouns: She/Her